BhoomiPatel28/Incubyte_Task_TDD_String_Calculator/README.md

 Task - 4 : It accepts the custom delimeters and return the sum of numbers.

 Task - 5 : It throws an exception when negative numbers are entered.
+If more than 1 variables are negatives, shown all them into the exceptions.